 If you’re looking for a fun beach destination on your next trip to the Yucatán Peninsula, look no further than the city of Progreso.
-Whether you’re in the mood for Progreso activities and Progreso excursions to do on your next cruise, or planning a longer vacation in Progreso, you’ll have plenty of things to do while you’re there.
+Whether you’re in the mood for Progreso activities and Progreso excursions to do on your next cruise or Yucatan itinerary, or planning a longer vacation in Progreso, you’ll have plenty of things to do while you’re there.

 This beach town is full of unique activities and beautiful scenery.
 Families can enjoy a beach day, explore nature, and even learn some history too!
 It’s a perfect destination idea for families who are planning a Mexico family vacation.